kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 The [Node API docs](https://nodejs.org/api/ "Read the Node API") are also a read.
 It's verbose in some spots but after reading various parts through it a few times, I was able to write my own Node code without the use of plugins...GOOD FOR ME!!!

-<a name="what-i-learned"></a>
+<a name="conclusion"></a>
-## What I Learned
+## Conclusion
-Again...a lot!

-I was glad to solve my problem but the BEST thing about doing all this was I gained a lot of Node experience.
-I had played around with Node quite a bit before all this and, for sime reason, using Gulp made me understand it even better.
+I was glad creating this solve my problem but the BEST thing about doing all this was I gained a lot of Node experience.
+I had played around with Node quite a bit before all this and, for some reason, using Gulp made me understand it even better.

 But this project exposed me to ton of Node stuff.
-I gained a really good understanding od how Node interacts with a file system and all the quirks that come with exporting and requiring modules.
+I gained a really good understanding of how Node interacts with a file system and all the quirks that come with exporting and requiring modules.

 I also learned about Promises and much they go hand-in-hand with Node.
 For all the Promise spaghetti code I wrote, I get them and see how they make parts of Node development easier.

-I really want to add more "Node stuff" to `kdz` and less "Node modules".
-I want to add things like `.pipe()` and `process.nextTick()` to the tool and see if they let me do things without requiring a bunch of npm modules.
+ I still have more work to do: I really want to add more "Node stuff" to `kdz` and less "Node modules".
+By that, I mean that I want to add things like `.pipe()` and `process.nextTick()` to the tool and see if they let me do things without requiring a bunch of npm modules.

-<a name="conclusion"></a>
-## Conclusion

-i  don’t believe in religious zealotry.
-I believe in getting stuff done.
-I want to get it done in whatever tool is available to get me done.
-If that’s Brackets or Sublime or Visual Studio, I’ll use the tool I want to get [inaudible] is.
+But overall, creating `kdz` was one of the best web development experiences I've had in a while and can't wait to continue work on it.
+If not to solve a problem, then to get Node to bend to my will more and more.